Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?

+The 2 runs did converge in most parameters.
+Some branch lengths, however, showed very little overlap.

 ## GTR analysis